Alan Jette, PT, PhD, MPH, FAPTA

 From 2005-2007 Dr. Jette chaired the Institute of Medicine's (IOM) Project, The Future of Disability in America.
 Building on the 1991 landmark IOM report, Disability in America, the IOM Panel updated developments since that report's publication and highlighted future priorities for the nation.
 The panel's report was released in 2007.

 Dr. Jette played a seminal role in the MGH Institute and its focus on interprofessional studies and innovation.
-He was part of the original faculty for the physical therapy graduate program in the 1980s, was the program's Director in 1986-1989, served as Interim President in 1987-1988, and has been an adjunct member of the physical therapy faculty since 1989.
+He was part of the original faculty for the physical therapy graduate program in the 1980s, was the program's Director from 1986-1989, served as Interim President in 1987-1988, and has been an adjunct member of the physical therapy faculty since 1989.

 More recently, Dr. Jette returned to the MGH Institute as a professor in the Center for Interprofessional Studies and Innovation, where he participates in teaching several core courses in the Interdisciplinary PhD in Rehabilitation Sciences program.
 He also serves as an academic advisor and research mentor for PhD students and provides expert advice to the program leadership.